Geodego/StanfordNLUFinalProject/README.md

+# Developing a Pragmatic framework based on Transformers

+### Geoffroy de Gournay

+## Abstract

+Some recent NLU papers focus on building a model attuned to the fact that humans live in a social physical environment and leverage that information.
+RSA based models have proved to offer an interesting framework for that purpose.
+These models need to handle the fact that when humans speak or listen, they always reason about other minds.
+Recent works have been using neural networks representing literal speakers and literal listeners, as building blocks for modelling more sophisticated pragmatic listeners and speakers.
+The neural speakers found in current RSA studies are encoder-decoders using RNNs.
+This study hypothesis is that speakers can be modelled more efficiently by using Transformers rather than RNNs.
+These models should especially help in the hardest cases, when the speaker needs to be more specific and needs to produce longer sentences.
+The intuition here, is that the powerful attention mechanisms used by Transformers, should help remembering the complex grounding aspects impacting language modelling throughout the whole process of building a sentence.

+## Usage instructions

 ### Main object used to execute tasks is TaskHandler
 It can be called with the following instruction: from project.object.task_handler import TaskHandler